Adding New Fields can break Existing Visualforce Pages

 For keeping stuff simple, I have tried to keep the fixture minimal.

-1. Lets assume we have an custom object called “Location__c”
+1. Let’s assume we have a custom object called “Location__c”.

-2. Create a lookup field on standard Contact object, it will relate with “Location” custom object and field API name is “Location”
+2. Create a lookup field on the standard Contact object, it will relate to “Location” custom object and the field API name is “Location”.

-3. Here is a simple Visualforce page which uses this field, which works fine till now.
+3. Here is a simple Visualforce page that uses this field, which has worked fine till now.

 <apex:page standardController="Contact" >